MesterMan03/Nerdlock/SECURITY.md

 ## Reporting a Vulnerability

-If you believe you've identified a security vulnerability in Nerdlock, you can inform Mester at <MesterMan03+nerdlock@proton.me>.
+If you believe you've identified a security vulnerability in Nerdlock, you can inform Mester at <MesterMan03+nerdlock@proton.me> or report it on Github at https://github.com/MesterMan03/Nerdlock/security/advisories.

 Please do *not* report such issues on GitHub or in other public spaces to give us time to publish a fix for the issue.